SavingTool/hmrc-income-tax/README.md

 There are 5 main APIs:

 - `calculatePersonalAllowance({ taxYear?: TaxYear, country?: Country, taxableAnnualIncome: number })`: calculates an individual's personal allowance for a tax year, single amount.
-- `calculateIncomeTax({ taxYear?: TaxYear, country?: Country, personalAllowance: number, taxableAnnualIncome: number })`: calculates the income tax due in a tax year on an individual's taxable income, broken down into the 3 bands (basic, higher, additional)
+- `calculateIncomeTax({ taxYear?: TaxYear, country?: Country, personalAllowance: number, taxableAnnualIncome: number })`: calculates the income tax due in a tax year on an individual's taxable income
 - `calculateEmployeeNationalInsurance({ taxYear?: TaxYear, country?: Country, taxableAnnualIncome: number })`: calculates the national insurance contributions due in a tax year on an individual's taxable income, single amount.
 Note: only supports class 1, category A
 - `calculateStudentLoanRepayments({ taxYear?: TaxYear, country?: Country, taxableAnnualIncome: number, studentLoanPlanNo: number })`: calculates the student loan repayments due in a tax year on an individual's taxable income, single amount. `studentLoanPlanNo` can be `1`, `2`, `4`, `5` or `postgrad`.
 - `getHmrcRates({ taxYear?: TaxYear, country?: Country })`: returns an underlying static set of HMRC rates for a given tax year.
 This is useful for doing your own arbitrary calculations.